 WHAT IS DYSLEXIA?

 DYSLEXIA IS A SPECIFIC LEARNING DIFFERENCE THAT IS NEUROBIOLOGICAL IN ORIGIN.

 While a child with dyslexia may have normal or above-normal intelligence, and often a great desire to learn, their brain processes letters, words and characters differently.
 This makes it difficult to recognize certain letters and/or words, harder to comprehend and process written passages, and often challenging to read aloud or “sound out” a word or specific spelling.

 It’s important to remember that while dyslexia is neurobiological in origin, it has an educational solution.
 At Riverside School, we provide a style of teaching that meets the individual needs of students with language-based learning differences, encouraging them to achieve their highest academic potential.

 They may also become easily distracted, easily frustrated, and have difficulty reciting songs or stories.
-While these are common symptoms but not an accurate assessment of dyslexia, they may take longer to learn left from right, and write letters or words backwards.
+While these are common symptoms but not an accurate assessment of dyslexia, they may take longer to learn left from right, and write letters or words backward.

 For additional information, please click on the resources button.